edgedelta/docs/docs/configuration/outputs-archives.md

 }
 ```

-After you attach the policy in the AWS console, review the following parameters that you can configure in the Edge Delta Admin portal:
+After you attach the policy in the AWS console, review the following parameters that you can configure in the Edge Delta App:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |